justindijkshoorn/vagrant-puppet-rbenv-ubuntu/readme.md

 Be sure your rails server is running within the vagrant box ...

 ## Note: Vagrant Synced folders - Timezone
-If u use Vagrant Synced folders be sure the Vagrant box and local machine have the same time.
+If you use Vagrant Synced folders be sure the Vagrant box and local machine have the same time.
 To check the current time use

 	$ date